sst/guide/_chapters/create-containers.md

 }
 ```

-### Setup the Routes
+### Set up the Routes

-Now we'll setup the routes so that we can have this container respond to the `/` route.
+Now we'll set up the routes so that we can have this container respond to the `/` route.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create `src/Routes.js` and add the following into it.